2D Barcodes

 Learn more

 A single 2D barcode can hold a significant amount of information and may remain legible even when printed at a small size or etched onto a product.
-2D barcodes are used in a wide range of industries, from grocery, manufacturing and warehousing to logistics and healthcare.
+Reed-Solomon error correction allows data to be recovered from scanning a barcode that has up to a certain amount of (non-catastrophic) damage, or that is otherwise partially obscured.

 2D Program FAQs